Workers' Comp for HVAC Businesses

 Not only is workers’ comp coverage legally required for almost all heating, ventilation, and air conditioning businesses with employees‚ but it also helps provide protection for the business by reducing its financial risk.
-For every dollar spent on a workers’ comp claim, $5 are spent in indirect costs—such as lost productivity, hiring and retraining HVAC workers, and replacing or repairing damaged equipment.

 The most common injuries experienced by heating, ventilation, and air conditioning company employees are: